-Technical & Professional Communication, Book Arts Lab, Creative Writing, Composition & Rhetoric
+Technical & Professional Communication, Book Arts Lab, Creative Writing, and First-Year Composition Program

 Technical and Professional Communication